 What does CASA stand for?
 A Court Appointed Special Advocate (CASA) is a trained community volunteer appointed by a judge to speak up for the best interests of an abused, neglected, or abandoned child.
 Bringing urgency to a child’s needs both in and out of a courtroom, CASA volunteers advocate for safety, permanence and well-being for children through independent recommendations.

-The mission of Michigan CASA is to speak for the best interest of abused and neglected children who are involved in the family courts by promoting and supporting the development of quality CASA programs in the state of Michigan.
+Mission Statement Michigan Court Appointed Special Advocates (CASA) is dedicated to changing the lives of abused and neglected children by establishing, supporting and expanding quality CASA programs throughout the state of Michigan.

 Vision Statement Michigan Court Appointed Special Advocates (CASA) is dedicated to ending the cycle of child abuse and neglect, one child at a time.